zakkreyshort/Bakery-Orders/README.md

 * _Once the project directory is cloned to your desktop, navigate to the directory in the terminal by entering "cd" followed by the name of this repository in the Terminal._
 * _Confirm that you have navigated to the project directory by entering "pwd" in the Terminal._
 * _Once you have navigated to the directory in the terminal, open the contents of the directory in a text editor or IDE of your choice (e.g., to open the contents of the directory in Visual Studio Code, enter the command "code ." in the Terminal)._
-* _Open the terminal within and run the command "dotnet run" to build the application and then start within the console._
+* _Open the terminal within and run the command "dotnet restore", then "dotnet run" to build the application and then start within the console._
 * _Follow commands within the console and enjoy!_

 ## Bugs
-_Have not created a separate checkout form inside the order class, or create other types of pastries/rolls.
-Does display totals._
+_No known bugs at this time._

 ## Technologies Used

-_Git, VSCode, C#/.NET_
+_Git, VSCode, C#/.NET, ASP.NET Core 2.2 MVC_

 ### License